input-output-hk/atala-prism/prism-kotlin-sdk/docs/src/docs/integration-tutorial/verifier-verify-revoked-credential.md

 ## More

-That's it, congratulations on completing this long tutorial, by now, you should have a decent undertanding to replicate the work we did in our [interactive demo](https://atalaprism.io).
+That's it, congratulations on completing this tutorial!
+By now, one should have a decent understanding how to replicate the work done on the [Atala PRISM Interactive Demo Website](https://atalaprism.io).